 Thank you so much for visiting my funding campaign!
-I am closing my existing Brooklyn retail shop at the end of February and opening a larger space just a few blocks away!
+My previous retail location is now closed and I am opening a new space just a few blocks away!
 In this new space I will be adding a coffeeshop, as well as some vintage and sustainable clothing.
-I am planning to open late April/early May and am raising funds to help with this endeavor!
+I am planning to open September 2020 (pending COVID-19) and am raising funds to help with this endeavor!
 This is where I’ve always imagined taking Lolo, but it was a matter of time and… well… money ;)

 HelloOoo there everyone!
-My name is Lauren Williams and I opened Lolo and Friends in March 2019.
-Lolo and Friends is a small but impactful (like me!) retail shop located on the border of Carroll Gardens and Gowanus, Brooklyn that sells thoughtfully designed home goods, accessories, jewelry, body products and various gifts by emerging artists and designers.
+My name is Lauren Williams and I opened Lolo in March 2019.
+Lolo is a small but impactful (like me!) retail shop located on the border of Carroll Gardens and Gowanus, Brooklyn that sells thoughtfully designed home goods, accessories, jewelry, body products and various gifts by emerging artists and designers.
 I aim to choose products that are one of a kind and that you probably wouldn't be able to find many other places (especially not on Amazon).
-Nearly all of these products are designed by majority women owned businesses.
+Nearly all of these products are designed by female identifying makers and/or majority women-owned businesses.
 I started this shop for many reasons, but an important, driving reason (one that I bring myself back to every time I doubt myself) was to support and give a platform to the blossoming creative community around me.
 This is a community, as a RISD alum and as a career fashion designer, that I’ve been a part of for most of my life.

 The decline of brick and mortar has been one of the things making it harder for creatives to make a living off of their passions, or in most cases, to pursue their passions at all.
 My goal has been that this store would become both a creative outlet for me and a creative outlet for my community to sell their work in a physical place.
 I’ve been so pleasantly surprised this past year at how many people have traveled outside of their neighborhood, state, or country (!!!) to shop at the store in real life, despite having the option of purchasing online.
 Photos don’t do justice to half the pieces in the shop - they deserve to be seen IRL.
 I truly believe that their value is felt a trillion times more when seen in person and when displayed amongst other talented work.